jameskimmel/ZFS/The problem with RAIDZ.md

 ### volblocksize 64k
 Some users in the forums recommend 64k on SSDs.
 I am no VM expert by any means, but there are still a lot of workloads that are smaller than 64k.
-I would recommend to use volblocksize 64k with caution.
-You will could get huge read write amplification and fragmentation.
+I would recommend using volblocksize 64k with caution.
+You will could get huge read-write amplification and fragmentation.

 #### RAIDZ1 with 3 drives
 With 3 drives, we get a stripe 3 drives wide.